 - Autoniq provides access to auctions, but not the ability to bid and purchase directly from the app.

-- The tool offers nothing regarding inventory management, stocking, online advertising, and website integration.
+- The app offers nothing regarding inventory management, stocking, online advertising, and website integration.

-- Autoniq is one of the cheaper tools.
+- Autoniq is one of the cheaper car appraisal apps.
 Customers can pay as little as $50 if they only want to use one module.
 Some modules come as a free bonus when purchasing two or more other.

 CDK is one of the biggest companies on the list.
 Previously part of Automated Data Processing Inc, it has more than 40 years experience in the automotive software industry.
 Now, CDK is an international corporation and operates on all six continent across multiple verticals.
 The company offers a wide array of tools that cover every dealership activity.

-Regarding appraisals, CDK offers Used Lot Intelligence, a pricing and appraisal tool for used car markets.
+Regarding appraisals, CDK offers Used Lot Intelligence, a pricing and car appraisal app for used car markets.
 New Lot Intelligence is a similar tool for new car markets.

 - Used Lot Intelligence uses market data and analyses your inventory to help you make smart stocking and pricing decisions.